Virtuant/katacoda-scenarios/ansible/02-ansible-first-playbook/step3.md

 </blockquote></pre>

+>Note: This installation process take up to a minute, so please be patient.

 4\.
 Once you’ve saved this change, run the playbook again.
 Ansible should tell you that PHP was installed successfully:

 `$ ansible-playbook -i 'localhost,' -c local playbook.yml`{{execute HOST1}}